 I pressured myself.
 I thought every person I met on campus could be my next best friend.
 I cried when I thought they couldn’t compare to my friends at home, that they didn’t like me, that no one would stick around.
-I cried thinking I wasn’t good enough for them, and that I would never find those friends.
+I cried, thinking I wasn’t good enough for them and would never find those friends.

-Needless to say, the second you force a relationship, it’s almost always the wrong one.
-These things will come, but they’ll come on their own terms.
+The second you force a relationship, it’s almost always wrong.
+These things will come, but they’ll come on their terms.
 They’ll come on the roommate who drops her socks in the toilet.

 They’ll come through ordering food at weird hours.
 They’ll come from fitting your entire body into the dryer.

 They might not all stick around, either.
-You never truly know who your people are going to be until you get that feeling — that little ping of home that makes you want to never leave.
+You never genuinely know who your people will be until you get that feeling — that little ping of home that makes you want never to leave.